Konalexon/EvoWorld/README.md

 ## 🗺️ Development Roadmap

-We are constantly evolving.
+I am constantly working on this project.
 Here is the master plan for **EvoWorld**:

 ### ✅ Phase 1: Foundation (Completed)
 *   Core Game Loop (Eat, Grow, Die).